"Most teachers teach facts, good teachers teach ideas, great teachers teach how to think"

 Hi!
-My name is Coly and I am 46 years old.
+My name is Coly and I'm a teacher of this school.

 It is needed for making any jewellery which has stones set in it.

-Stones are never glued into jewellery, instead they are set.
+Stones are never glued to jewellery, instead, they are set.

-Whether Diamonds, Sapphires, Rubies, or all other precious or semi precious gems whether cabochon or faceted, round, oval or square, high or low, small or big, they are all set by hand by a
+Whether Diamonds, Sapphires, Rubies, or all other precious or semi-precious gems whether cabochon or faceted, round, oval or square, high or low, small or big, they are all set by hand by a qualified stone setter.

 There are many kinds of Stone Settings and they all have different reasons for being chosen for use in a particular piece of jewellery.